[wd_asp id=1]

 Optimise Image Filenames to Increase Rankings

-When focusing on optimising SEO for eCommerce images, one aspect often underestimated is the significance of image names.
-Image names, also referred to as file names or filenames, wield considerable influence over search engine optimisation (SEO) and can play a pivotal role in driving increased traffic to your website.
+Optimising SEO for eCommerce images often overlooks the crucial role of image names, also known as file names or filenames.
+These names significantly impact search engine optimisation (SEO) and can drive increased traffic to your website.
+Here’s why optimising image names is paramount for SEO:

 • Enhanced Image Search Rankings: Optimised image names can also elevate your prominence in image search results.
 Numerous users specifically search for images when seeking products or inspiration.
 By enhancing your image names with relevant keywords, you heighten the likelihood of your images surfacing in image-based search queries.
 This could potentially channel additional organic traffic to your eCommerce website, as users may click on the images and explore your site for further information or purchases.

-• Accessibility and User Experience: The optimisation of image names bears significance not only for search engines but also for website accessibility.
-Individuals with visual impairments rely on screen readers and other assistive technologies to navigate the web.
-Furnishing descriptive image names empowers these tools to accurately convey the image’s content to visually impaired users, thus enhancing their browsing experience.
-Search engines also regard accessibility as a ranking factor, rendering optimised image names indirectly beneficial for improved SEO outcomes.
+• Accessibility and User Experience: Optimised image names benefit not only search engines but also enhance website accessibility.
+Descriptive names assist visually impaired users using screen readers, improving their browsing experience.
+Search engines consider accessibility as a ranking factor, indirectly benefiting SEO outcomes.

 Use a CDN (Content Delivery Network)